BLBMS/api-ccminer/README.md

 rm -rf pic/
 ```

-On Github add new public repo named 'api-ccweb'.
+On Github add new public repo named **`api-ccweb`**.
 Do not add README, .gitignore or license.
 Go to repo and 'Add file' named 'data.json'.
 The content is anything and it doesn't matter.
 Go to 'Settings/Pages', in 'Source' set 'Deploy from a branch' in 'Branch' set 'main' and in 'Folder' set '/ (root)'.

 Go to `https://github.com/settings/keys` and use your or add new SSH RSA Key.
 Copy both keys in '~/.ssh/'.
 ```cd ~/.ssh/```